qoh/lever/README.md

 ### Basic Syntax

 Local variables do not have `%` prepended to them - they are plain. `client` is the same as `%client` in raw TorqueScript.
 Lever also uses the same standard operands as TorqueScript - including the Torque-specific string catenation operands `@` `SPC` `TAB` and `NL`.
-Names such as objects or datablocks should be referenced as `@name` or else it will be confused with a local variable.
+Names such as objects or datablocks should either be wrapped in a string or written as `@name`–otherwise they would be confused with local variables.
 If you need further examples of how to use a part of Lever, please refer to the tests folder.

 ### Functions